A New Copy of the Covenant

 (19) “The firstborn

-of every animal belongs to me
+of every animal belongs to me, including

 the firstborn males from your herds of cattle and